The Company of Wolves: Plot

-The film begins in the present day, within a country house.
-A young girl named Rosaleen (Sarah Patterson) dreams that she lives in a fairytale forest during the late 18th century with her parents (Tusse Silberg and David Warner) and sister Alice (Georgia Slowe).
-But one night Alice is chased down and killed by wolves.
-While her parents are mourning, Rosaleen goes to stay with her grandmother (Angela Lansbury), who knits a bright red shawl for her granddaughter to wear.
+In a present-day country house, Rosaleen, a young girl, dreams that she lives in a fairytale-like late 18th-century forest with her parents and sister Alice.
+There, wolves chase down Alice and kill her one night.
+While her parents are mourning, Rosaleen goes to stay with her grandmother, who knits a red shawl for her granddaughter to wear.
 The superstitious old woman gives Rosaleen an ominous warning, "Never stray from the path, never eat a windfall apple, and never trust a man whose eyebrows meet."
-Rosaleen returns to her village, but finds that she must deal with the advances of an amorous boy (Shane Johnstone).
-Rosaleen and the boy take a walk through the forest, but the boy discovers that the village's cattle have come under attack from a wolf.
+Rosaleen returns to her village, but finds that she must deal with the advances of an amorous boy.
+Rosaleen and the boy walk through the forest, where he discovers that a wolf attacked the village's cattle.
 The villagers set out to hunt the wolf; but once caught and killed, the wolf's corpse transforms into that of a human being.

-Rosaleen later takes a basket of goods through the woods to her grandmother's cottage; but on her way, she encounters an attractive huntsman (Micha Bergese) whose eyebrows meet.
-He challenges her, saying that he can find his way to her grandmother's house before she can, and the pair set off.
-The hunter arrives at Rosaleen's grandmother's house first, where he reveals his bestial nature and kills her.
+Rosaleen later takes a basket of goods through the woods to her grandmother's cottage, but en route she encounters a huntsman whose eyebrows meet.
+He challenges her, saying that he can find his way to the cottage before she can, and the pair set off.
+The hunter reaches the cottage first, reveals his bestial nature and kills Rosaleen's grandmother.
 Rosaleen arrives later and discovers the carnage, but her need to protect herself is complicated by her desire for the hunter.
 In the ensuing exchange, Rosaleen accidentally injures the huntsman with his own rifle.
-Upon this blow, the hunter contorts in pain and transforms into his wolf shape.
-A deeply remorseful Rosaleen apologizes and takes pity on the wounded beast, musing that his pack could leave him behind in his state.
-She sits down and begins petting the wolf caringly and tenderly, comforting him while telling him a story.
+The hunter contorts in pain and turns back into a wolf.
+Rosaleen apologizes and takes pity on the wounded beast, musing that his pack could leave him behind in his state.
+She sits down and begins petting the wolf, comforting him while telling him a story.

-Ultimately the villagers arrive at the house sometime later, looking for a werewolf within.
-Instead, they discover that Rosaleen herself has become a werewolf.
-Together, she and the huntsman, her new mate, escape to the forest, joined by a growing pack.
+The villagers later arrive at the cottage, looking for a werewolf within.
+Instead, they discover that Rosaleen herself has become a wolf.
+Together, she and the huntsman, escape to the forest, joined by a growing pack.
 The wolves seem to stream into the real world, breaking into Rosaleen's house and gathering outside her bedroom.
-Rosaleen awakes with a scream as one leaps in through the window and sends her toys crashing to the floor, symbolizing the end of her childhood innocence.
+Rosaleen awakes with a scream as one leaps in through the window and sends her toys crashing to the floor.

-Perrault's Le Petit Chaperon Rouge is then heard being read, with the moral warning girls to beware of charming strangers.

-Granny's tales and Rosaleen's stories

-Throughout the course of the film, a number of stories are interspersed into the main narrative as tales told by several of the characters:
+Embedded stories

+Stories are woven through the film, tales told within the main narrative that overlap with the central plot.